Program overview

 • Hands-on learning experiences in a fully outfitted facility.

-• Courses that cover essential skills in electrical, refrigeration, and heating.
+• Courses that cover essential skills in electrical, refrigeration, and heating systems.

-• Vocational subjects that are complemented by courses in communications, mathematics, and related sciences.
+• Enrichment with vocational subjects such as communications, mathematics, and related sciences.

 • Preparation for TSSA exams, including Gas Technician 3 (G3), Gas Technician 2 (G2), and Oil Burner Technician 3 (OBT3).